About

 I had instinctively understood the quiet powerful presence of natures laws that spoke to me.

-Living on earth comes with unconditional laws and if we try to move against the current of these laws, we physically feel it in our Heart, and what we feel in our Heart is mirrored in our experiences.
+Living on earth comes with unconditional laws and if we try to move against the current of these laws, we physically feel it in our Heart, and what we feel in our Heart is mirrored in our life.
 These laws are there to protect us, help us and guide us, and if we really listen, they allow us to enjoy a relationship of co-creation that is pure, generous and full of beauty.

 It is the firm gentle voice of a mother language that speaks through us.